The DCamp Manifesto

 DCamp is not for profit

 No one makes money from producing DCamp.
-When I created it, I was an overpaid government contractor.
+When I created it, I was an overpaid government contractor (though now I’m a sporadically paid freelancer).
 DCamp was born for love of Ruby and its community and not greed.
 It continues in that vein.

 DCamp is finite

 DCamp is size constrained to 78 people: the number of beds available at Cabin Camp 3 in Prince William Forest National Park.
 We want to ensure that each and every camper adds to the value of the whole.
 This means that we welcome neophytes, journeyman, and experts alike.
 You’re qualified to be a DCamper if you’re: